ecampidoglio/Expresso/README.txt

-Expresso is a sample ASP.NET MVC 3 e-commerce web application used to demonstrate various architectural patterns and techniques.
+Expresso is a lightweight ASP.NET MVC 3 Markdown-based blog engine used to demonstrate various architectural patterns and techniques.